 This journey is unique for each person, but there is one commonality.
 You first must grasp the concept of neuroplasticity, and how everything in your life is interconnected.

 The perceptions triggered in our mind impact our brain's neural dynamics, directly influencing our emotional and physical state.
 The challenge for most people is balancing out their distractions (negative perceptions) with more experiences that they truly, deeply connect with.

 Increasing the frequency of these more profound, meaningful experiences can be life-changing.
 It creates the proper mindset for natural healing and empowers you to design better metabolic processes.
 By staying genuinely committed and consistent, you too will accomplish your health goals, just as I did through clean nutrition and functional exercise.

 I was blessed growing up, playing multiple sports all the way through high school.
 As a young athlete, I learned that executing well-designed fitness plans improved my performance and overall confidence.
-However, my character was dealt a blow halfway through my senior year when I was diagnosed with temporal lobe epilepsy (TLE), a neurological seizure disorder.
+However, my character was dealt a blow during my senior year of high school when I was diagnosed with temporal lobe epilepsy (TLE), a neurological seizure disorder.

 In January 1990, just weeks after being diagnosed with epilepsy, I acquired bacterial meningitis.
 I have no memory for much of that year.
-I'm told it was a frightening experience for my family and friends.
-I was blessed to survive.
-Unfortunately, however, the bacterial meningitis increased my seizure frequency from one every couple months to one every couple of days.
+I'm told it was a frightening experience and I was blessed to survive.
+Unfortunately, however, the bacterial meningitis increased my seizure frequency from one every couple of months to one every couple of days.

 Feeling slower mentally took a toll on my self-confidence.
-I became even shyer.
+As an introvert, I became even shyer.
 I felt embarrassed and ashamed.
-The question I kept asking myself was, "What is happening to cause all these changes in your life?"
+The question I kept asking myself was, "What is happening to cause all these changes in my life?"

-Maybe it was the bacterial meningitis a few months prior.
+Maybe it was bacterial meningitis a few months prior.